KDE/documentation-docs-krita-org/untranslatable_pages/building/build_krita_for_android.rst

     # use bootstrap-krita-deps.sh
     # ./bin/bootstrap-krita-deps.sh --android=x86_64

-This script will set up the full SDP environment in ``./persistent/deps`` folder.
+This script will set up the dependencies needed for Krita in the ``./persistent/deps`` folder.
 The  deps themselves will be located in ``./persistent/deps/_install``

 Now build the docker image and run the container.
 Just pass the ``--android`` flag to the ``build_image`` script and it  will fetch the correct image for you: